INF-1 Priorities for Reference Service

 The Billings Public Library reserves the right to examine and delete any data stored on its hard drives.

-The Library may provide free wireless internet access for users with portable computers or devices capable of receiving wireless signals during the Library’s normal hours of operation.
+Wireless Access.
+The library may provide free wireless Internet access for users with portable computers or devices capable of receiving wireless signals during the library’s normal hours of operation.

-Library staff will provide general information on the settings necessary to access the internet via these connections, but are not responsible for any changes made to the user’s computer settings.
+Library staff will provide general information on the settings necessary to access the Internet via these connections, but are not responsible for any changes made to the user’s device settings.

-The Library’s wireless connection is not secure.
+The library’s wireless connection is not secure.
 Any information sent or received could potentially be intercepted by another wireless user.
-Cautious wireless users may choose not to transmit their credit card information, passwords and any other sensitive personal information.
+Cautious wireless users may choose not to transmit their credit card information, passwords, or any other sensitive personal information.
 Users are encouraged to take appropriate precautions when using this service.

-The Library will not be responsible for information, e.g. credit card number, which is compromised, or for damage caused to hardware, software or data files due to electric surges, security issues or consequences caused by viruses or hacking.
+The library will not be responsible for information which is compromised, or for damage caused to hardware, software, or data files due to electric surges, security issues, or consequences caused by viruses or hacking.
 All wireless access users are encouraged to have up-to-date virus protection on their wireless device.

 INTERNET FILTERING FOR MINORS

-To minimize the risk of minors being exposed to illegal and/or inappropriate images, texts or other resources on Library Internet workstations, children age 17 and under will be restricted to filtered access.
-A parent or guardian of a child in this age group may choose to opt out of this restriction, in accordance with the Parental Guidance policy (CUS-2, p.
-9).
-Guidelines for filter criteria will be established by the Library Board as a part of its review and adoption of the Library’s Collection Management Policy.
+To minimize the risk of minors being exposed to illegal and/or inappropriate images, texts, or other resources on library Internet workstations, children age 17 and under will be restricted to filtered access.